Harry Duda: Work

-He published and edited more than sixty literary books of Opole authors in the Publishing House Wers which he founded and directed (as a volunteer) at the Opole section of the Polish Writers’ Union from 1989 to 2002 (it was a unique so expansive enterprise of strictly literary kind in the history of Opole).
+He published and edited more than sixty literary books of Opole authors in the Publishing House Wers which he founded and directed (as a volunteer) at the Opole section of the Polish Writers' Union from 1989 to 2002 (it was a unique so expansive enterprise of strictly literary kind in the history of Opole).

 A charter member of the Upper Silesia Literary Society in Katowice (1991) and a member of its Board for one tenure.

-For many years he belonged to the Artistic Associations’ Club in Opole (no more existing), was a member of the board and of the Revisory Commission and a vice-chairman for artistic matters from 1990 to 1993.
+For many years he belonged to the Artistic Associations' Club in Opole (no more existing), was a member of the board and of the Revisory Commission and a vice-chairman for artistic matters from 1990 to 1993.
 For many years he was a member of the Board of the Opole Cultural and Educational Society (no more existing) and a chief of its Commission for the Nature's Protection.
 He was secretary and vice-president of the Voivodeship Board of the League for the Preservation of Nature from 1972 to 1994.
 A member of the Voivodeship Commission for the Preservation of Nature at Opole Voivode (three tenures since 1994).
 The Voivodeship Inspector of Nature's Guard in Opole from 1978 to 1986.

 He initiated and organized twenty so-called poetical plein-airs (from 1973 to 1990), also in Polish national parks.
 His poems resulting from them were printed later in the richly illustrated publications edited by the National Parks in Ojców and in Wolin, moreover they were included to the files of other national parks.

 Duda focused his poetry also on the martyrdom of the prisoner of war in Opole Silesia.
-As a many years’ precursor and organizer of the mentioned above so-called poetical plein-airs he arranged XXth Poetical Plein-Air Opole-Łambinowice in July 1998 (together with the Central Museum of the Prisoners of War in Opole - Section in Łambinowice).
+As a many years' precursor and organizer of the mentioned above so-called poetical plein-airs he arranged XXth Poetical Plein-Air Opole-Łambinowice in July 1998 (together with the Central Museum of the Prisoners of War in Opole - Section in Łambinowice).
 This event resulted in poems (his own too) printed afterwards in the book entitled Patience at the Cross-roads.
-These are very few contemporary poetical texts about the former P. O. W. camp in Łambinowice (besides so-called camp poetry written by prisoners).
+These are very few contemporary poetical texts about the former POW camp in Łambinowice (besides so-called camp poetry written by prisoners).

-He edited significant poetical anthology Against Violence published by the Central Museum of the Prisoners of War in Opole and Łambinowice; the book contains mainly Opole writers but also from abroad, and the poems are strongly based on the memory of the Poles’ battles and martyrdom.
+He edited significant poetical anthology Against Violence published by the Central Museum of the Prisoners of War in Opole and Łambinowice; the book contains mainly Opole writers but also from abroad, and the poems are strongly based on the memory of the Poles' battles and martyrdom.

 He made a literary adaptation of Apolinary Oliwa's diary entitled When the Knives Were Consecrated (published by the Opole Cultural and Educational Society, 1973) that describes the history of self-defence in the village Rafałówka and in the district of Kiwerce in Volhynia Region on Ukraina (A. Oliwa was a commander of the self-defence unit) where Polish community had to be protected against crimes of the Ukrainian nationalists in time of II World War.
 It was the first publication of this kind (in respect of subject) in Opole voivodship and one of the first in Poland.